 - Chen Wang's proof that the Origami Microstructure is unfoldable in three dimensions (exercise 11.7).

 - An answer key to most of the exercises is available to instructors on request (e-mail sethna@lassp.cornell.edu for the solution manual).
-Latex files for generating your own answer keys are also available.
 Please do not post answers to exercises from this textbook on the Web, or distribute them in electronic form.